nicolaprezza/cvs-rk/README.md

 > ./cvs-rk ../example_input.txt 5 2

-The above command executes 2 times the local search strategy on the matrix 'example_input.txt', always keeping the number n of selected rows fixed at n=5.
+The above command executes 2 times the local search strategy on the matrix 'example_input.txt', always keeping the number n of selected columns fixed at n=5.

 For more details, run